php-fig/fig-standards/accepted/PSR-1-basic-coding-standard.md

 - Files MUST use only UTF-8 without BOM for PHP code.

 - Files SHOULD *either* declare symbols (classes, functions, constants, etc.)
-  *or* cause side-effects (e.g. generate output, change INI settings, etc.) but SHOULD NOT do both.
+  *or* cause side-effects (e.g. generate output, change .ini settings, etc.) but SHOULD NOT do both.

 - Namespaces and classes MUST follow an "autoloading" PSR: [[PSR-0], [PSR-4]].